Udemy Review: How Udemy Is Killing Online Learning

 Yes, Udemy is worth it for people who need to learn specific skills for their jobs or hobbies.
 In particular, Udemy will help non-technical people who need instruction in common tools such as Microsoft Office.

-Udemy is also worth it for people who want basic education in the visual arts such as drawing and photography.
+Udemy is also worth it for people who want basic education in the visual arts, such as drawing and photography.
 Its courses offer good introductions to those subjects.
-Udemy’s boot camps will be worth it for teams that need an introduction to a piece of software or a suite of software tools such as Microsoft Office.
+Udemy’s boot camps will be worth it for teams that need an introduction to software or a suite of software tools such as Microsoft Office.

-Another group who could find Udemy worth it is people who need to increase their knowledge of basic academic subjects.
-A person who never studied Algebra in school, for example.
+Another group that might find Udemy worth it is people who need to increase their knowledge of basic academic subjects, such as people who never studied Algebra in school.

-People who need to increase their foreign language skills could also benefit from Udemy.
-A person who studied English in school but does not understand English grammar could find Udemy worthwhile.
+Udemy could also benefit people who need to increase their foreign language skills.
+For example, a person who studied English in school but does not understand English grammar could find It worthwhile.

-Udemy could also be worthwhile for people seeking more personal development and trying to improve their learning ability.
-It offers courses in Personal Productivity, Speed Reading, Mindfulness, Memory, and Communications Skills.
+Udemy could also be worthwhile for people seeking more personal development and improving their learning ability.
+It offers Personal Productivity, Speed Reading, Mindfulness, Memory, and Communications Skills courses.

 However, I do not think Udemy is worth it for people who need intensive technological education in complex technical subjects such as Programming for Data Science with Python.
 I consider Udemy’s courses too short to offer adequate instruction in complex subjects.

-Instead, I think platforms such as Udacity or Massive Open Online Courses (MOOCs) from universities could better serve engineers or computer scientists in need of more in-depth education.
-One advantage to MOOCs is that they can prepare you for college courses.
+Instead, I think platforms such as Udacity or Massive Open Online Courses (MOOCs) from universities could better serve engineers or computer scientists needing more in-depth education.
+One advantage of MOOCs is that they can prepare you for college courses.
 Another attraction is that many MOOCs are free.

 Final Thoughts

 Udemy offers one of the largest catalogs of courses and many classes not found elsewhere.
-In particular, Udemy offers courses in areas other educational platforms do not cover.
-Udemy offers courses in drawing, healthcare, and music, for example.
+In particular, It offers courses in areas other educational platforms do not cover, such as drawing, healthcare, and music.

 I think Udemy has trouble with the border between education and entertainment.
 Many Udemy courses, such as Crystal Energy, seem to be offered for their entertainment value rather than educational content.
-However, the vast majority of Udemy courses appear to have been chosen for educational content.
+However, most Udemy courses appear to have been chosen for educational content.

-One advantage to Udemy is that it offers courses that can increase your knowledge and skills in a wide variety of subjects.
-For instance, the Udemy platform offers courses in English, Maths, grammar, graphic design, and languages.
+One advantage to Udemy is that it offers courses that can increase your knowledge and skills in various subjects.
+For instance, the Udemy platform offers English, Maths, grammar, graphic design, and language courses.

 Thus, people beyond tech workers could benefit from Udemy.
 High school and other students could use Udemy to study subjects not offered by their local schools.
-A 12-year-old who is interested in Algebra or German could study those subjects on Udemy.
+For example, a 12-year-old who is interested in Algebra or German could study those subjects on Udemy.

-That means Udemy could be of use to homeschoolers or families that live in areas with deficient school systems.
-A student preparing for college could increase her skills by taking Udemy’s maths or business courses.
+That means Udemy could be useful to homeschoolers or families that live in areas with deficient school systems.
+A student preparing for college could increase her skills by taking Udemy’s math or business courses.

 Udemy shows that online education can offer an incredible variety of courses.
-However, Udemy also shows that online education can be superficial, limited, and uncredited.
+However, It also shows that it can be superficial, limited, and uncredited.

-If you are seeking an easy-to-access online education platform that offers many courses, Udemy is for you.
+If you seek an easy-to-access online education platform offering many courses, Udemy is for you.
 MOOCs and specialist education platforms could better serve those seeking intense education in specific subjects.

 Udemy is an educational platform that everybody should investigate.
 However, Udemy will not fulfill everybody’s educational needs.